kevinjxhnn/life_skills/energyManagement/answers.md

 #### Q4.
 Paraphrase the Sleep is your Superpower video in your own words in brief.
 Only the points, no explanation.

-The video emphasizes that sleep is essential for both the brain and the body.
-Lack of sleep can harm memory and learning, weaken the immune system, and impact genetic activity.
-He advises maintaining regular sleep patterns and a cool sleeping environment for better sleep quality.
+ - The video emphasizes the essential role of sleep for both the brain and the body.
+ - Lack of sleep can have detrimental effects, including harming memory and learning, weakening the immune system, and impacting genetic activity.
+ - It is advisable to maintain regular sleep patterns.
+ - Creating a cool sleeping environment can contribute to better sleep quality.

 ---